mikeizbicki/lab-transactions/README.md

 to count the total number of transactions inserted with your improved FOR UPDATE code.
 You should get a number significantly larger than you got in the previous task.
 I get around 20000, a bit more than a 10x increase.

+## Takeaway

+Inserting data into databases correctly is hard.
+There many subtle ways to get code that looks correct, but generates incorrect results in the presence of crashes or concurrency.
+Transactions and locks are our only tools to solve these problems.
+But they are hard to use too :(

+Writing scripts that test the integrity of your data is one of the few useful tools we have for debugging these types of problems.
+Whenever you have a dataset that is supposed to maintain some sort of invariant, you should always write a script that tests that invariant.

 ## Submission